andrewaddo/awsbaseline/content/performance/caching/_index.md

 ## What is Elasticache

-Elasticache is a web service that makes it easy to set up, manage, and scale a distributed in-memory cache environment in the cloud.
+[Elasticache] (https://aws.amazon.com/elasticache/) is a web service that makes it easy to set up, manage, and scale a distributed in-memory cache environment in the cloud.
 Elasticache provides a high-performance, resizable, and cost-effective caching solution, while removing the complexity associated with deploying and managing a distributed cache environment.

-ElastiCache works with other Amazon Web Services (such as Amazon EC2, CloudWatch, and Amazon SNS) to provide a secure, high-performance and managed in-memory caching.
+ElastiCache works with other Amazon Web Services (such as [Amazon EC2] (https://aws.amazon.com/ec2/), [CloudWatch] (https://aws.amazon.com/cloudwatch/), and [Amazon SNS] (https://aws.amazon.com/sns/)) to provide a secure, high-performance and managed in-memory caching.

 To start, watch the [video] (https://www.youtube.com/watch?v=QxcB53mL_oA&t=159s) below video that discusses Elasticache, use cases, caching strategies and best practices.